COME AS YOU ARE…THAT’S HOW GOD LOVES YOU. Take ten minutes each day to simply allow God to love you.

 - Cindy Mackey (618-628-1992) [O’Fallon, IL 62269] E-mail: firstname.lastname@example.org; Catholic laywoman, married with one grown daughter.
 Masters of Theology and Certification in Spiritual Direction from Aquinas Institute of Theology.
 Background in teaching, coaching, and military service.
 Experienced spiritual director and retreat leader.
 Passionate about serving others of all ages, all backgrounds, and all who seek a life more fully present to God and others.
 Willing to do spiritual direction via Skype or FaceTime.

-- Jane McKinney (618-656-3770) [Edwardsville, IL 62025] E-mail: email@example.com; Member of the Cooperative Baptist Fellowship, ordained pastoral ministry, R.N., Graduate of Aquinas Institute with Master’s in Pastoral Studies, Certificate in Spiritual Direction from Institute for Spiritual Leadership in Chicago.
-Married, mother of two grown children.
+- Jane McKinney (618-978-9608) [Edwardsville, IL 62025] E-mail: firstname.lastname@example.org; Christian; ordained in Pastoral Ministry; retired R.N. and hospital chaplain; Aquinas Institute Graduate with Master’s in Pastoral Studies; Certificate in Spiritual Direction from Institute for Spiritual Leadership, Chicago.
+Widowed, mother of two grown children, two grandchildren.
 Compassionate listening as one navigates his/her spiritual path seeking a deeper awareness of God in all things.